-Johnson County received the data in LAS format which is a binary file that is becoming the industry standard.
-Johnson County redistributes the data either as a DEM (.tiff), or as .las and .xyz format for ease of use.
-In addition, a geotiff(.tif) of the DEM displays the data in rasterized format.
-If you are interested in software that will read LAS files reference the "Where can I learn more?" section.
-If you have questions about any of the data formats please let us know by contacting the mapper of the day.
+Johnson County received the data in LAS format, which is a binary file that is the industry standard.
+Johnson County redistributes the data either as a DEM (.tiff), or as .las and .xyz files.
+If you have questions about access to any of the data formats, please let us know by contacting the mapper of the day.

 What types of applications is LIDAR data used for?

 How large is the data?

-There are 2 ways to measure the size of the data (disk space required and number of points).
-A typical 5,000 foot tile has around 3.3 million points and is about 100 megabytes in size.
-We are estimating that we have about 2 billion points for the entire county (55 gigabytes).
-Typically it isn't the file size of the data that is the problem, but instead it is the sheer number of points which is overwhelming.
-This is the reason the data is in a tiled format.
+There are 2 ways to measure the size of the data: disk space required and volume of points.
+A typical 5,000 foot tile has approximately 3.3 million points, and consumes about 1 gigabyte in disk space.
+For the entire county, we estimate that there are approximately 19.3 billion points, consuming 580 gigabytes in disk space.

 What future plans does Johnson County have for LIDAR?

-The current flight updates the LIDAR data last collected in 2012.
+Johnson County LIDAR data has been updated on a 6-to-8 year timeframe.
 We will continue to evaluate its usefulness prior to any future flights, and we greatly value your feedback.
-Please let us know if you find it useful by contacting the mapper of the day.
+Please let us know your thoughts by emailing the mapper of the day.

 Where can I learn more?